alhajee/ckan/doc/extensions/validators.rst

 Validator functions reference
 =============================

-Validators in CKAN are user-defined functions that serves two purposes:
+Validators in FMLD are user-defined functions that serves two purposes:

 * Ensuring that the input satisfies certain requirements
 * Converting the input to an expected form